Highest paid NFL players 2025

 What is the minimum NFL salary?

-The lowest salary in the NFL is $750,000, which is the base salary for rookies that aren’t selected with one of the top picks in the NFL Draft.
+The lowest salary in the NFL is $750,000, which is the base salary for rookies who aren’t selected with one of the top picks in the NFL Draft.
 In a player’s second season under a base value contract, they would earn $870,000 in their second year and $940,000 in year three.

 The minimum salary for NFL veterans, those with at least seven years of experience, is $1.165 million.
 The lowest NFL salary in 2023, per Spotrac, is $1.08 million.
 Heading into the 2023 season, 185 players have a base salary of $1.08 million.